 Unfortunately that OBGYN tried to talk me out of giving birth naturally, saying it’s “very painful.”
 She also told me that she loved performing surgeries.
 Red flag!

-Luckily I stuck to my plan and ended up not having the “surgery doctor” on call the night I gave birth.
+Luckily I stuck to my plan and ended up not having the “surgery doctor” on call the night I gave birth in a hospital setting.

 It comes down to knowing that a natural and unmedicated birth is what you want and preparing mentally and physically for it.
 If you go in half-assed or with the thought “I’d love to give birth naturally, but I’ll see what happens when I go into labor” then forget it.
 It won’t happen because it hasn’t been set in your mind.

-You have to decide that this is the right course of action for you, put it in the birth plan, tell your partner and healthcare provider, stick to it, and prepare mentally and physically.
+You have to decide that this is the right course of action for you, put it in the birth plan, tell your partner, family member and health care team, stick to it, and prepare mentally and physically.